madeyexz/markdown-file-query/README.md

 - is probably a weaker duplicate of [llama_index](https://github.com/jerryjliu/llama_index#-dependencies), if you want a beautifully-crafted document query program, you should use llama_index instead of this toy.

 ### Walkthrough of this Program
-1. Each markdown file will be cut into lots of small chunks using `langchain.textsplitter`
+1. Each markdown file in the target directory is cut into lots of small chunks using `langchain.textsplitter`
 2. Each chunck is turned into a vector via OpenAI's embedding model (`langchain.embeddings.OpenAIEmbeddings`)
 3. The vectors are then uploaded to `Pinecone` vector database.
 4. Queries are also converted to vectors using the vector embedding model and uploaded to Pinecone.